-The estimated anticipated (ex-ante) tracking error for the Fund in normal market conditions is 0.45% (annualised), which is the anticipated volatility of the difference between the return of the Fund's portfolio and the return of the Index.
-Using monthly returns over the reporting period, the annualised ex-post tracking error of the Fund was 0.04% which is within the anticipated ex-ante tracking error set out above.
+The estimated anticipated (ex-ante) tracking error for the Fund in normal market conditions is 0.35% (annualised), which is the anticipated volatility of the difference between the return of the Fund's portfolio and the return of the Index.
+Using monthly returns over the reporting period, the annualised ex-post tracking error of the Fund was 0.63%.